SherineAwad/Ribofilio/README.md

 #### Output

-Dropoff rate, dropoff rate per codon along with standard error, 95% confidence interval, root mean squared error (RMSE), R2 error, and a t-test score of comparing the slope to a slope of zero and the corresponding pvalue will be print to both screen and output.regression.log file.
+Dropoff rate, dropoff rate per codon along with standard error, 95% confidence interval, root mean squared error (RMSE), R2 error, a t-test score of comparing the slope to a slope of zero and the corresponding pvalue will be print to both screen and output.regression.log file, and number of bins.
 If the plot mode is on, a weighted linear regression plot will be saved into output.Log.WLR.png.

+output.regression.log:

+       Dropoff Dropoff per codon       RMSE    Rsquare SE      Margin Error    tscore  pvalue  No.of Bins -0.0051 -0.0003 0.0143  0.4907  0.0006  0.0011  -9.089848129268738      0.0     295

 ## Documentation